Connecting communities

 - Central Blvd: from Patterson Ave. to Willingdon Ave.

-- exception: single lane alternating traffic for residents of 4333 Central Blvd., only using the laneway accessible from Kemp St. at Willingdon Ave., access will be restricted
+- NEW for 2024: exception from 2-5:30 pm: single lane alternating traffic for residents of 4333 Central Blvd., only using the laneway accessible from Kemp St. at Willingdon Ave., access will be restricted

-- Central Blvd: from Willingdon Ave. to Mackay Ave. (bus access only from 5 pm-midnight)
+- Central Blvd: from Willingdon Ave. to Mackay Ave.
+Bus access only from 5 pm-12 am

 - Wilson Ave: from 6088 Wilson Ave. to Central Blvd.